techidaily/site-phone-solutions/source/_posts/in-2024-ultimate-guide-to-free-pptp-vpn-for-beginners-on-infinix-smart-8-plus-drfone-by-drfone-virtual-android.md

 There are many free location spoofing apps available in the Google Play Store that can exploit this hidden mock location setting.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/97ydpSmzTJw?si=tFcelmtQX4u-b3u5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 2: What Can Mock Locations Be Used For?

 Under the developer option, allow mock location apk is very popular and useful due to its diverse use.
 You can use a mock location apk to test your virtual location settings and to test the functions of the fake location app.
 If you area app developer, you can test how your apps are working on a particular location.